the-user-created/EEE4120F-YODA/README.md

-# MD5 Hashing Algorithm Implementation
+# YODA: MD5 Hashing Algorithm Implementation

 This repository contains implementations of the MD5 hashing algorithm in three different forms: sequential in C++, parallelized with OpenCL, and on an FPGA using Verilog.
 Implementations of the MD6 hashing algorithm are also included.